hossaincode/code-samples-/README.md

 # code-samples-
-A sample proxy server code written in java core
+1.A sample proxy server code written in java core

-Some Data Mining Algorithm Implemented in C++
+2. Some Data Mining Algorithm Implemented in C++